 A Critical Note on PMI Coverage: It is essential to understand that standard UK private medical insurance is designed to cover acute conditions—illnesses or injuries that are short-term and likely to respond to treatment—which arise after your policy begins.
 PMI does not cover pre-existing conditions or chronic conditions (long-term illnesses like diabetes or hypertension that require ongoing management).

 However, the power of a comprehensive PMI plan today lies in its proactive wellness and diagnostic benefits.
-These features are designed to help you prevent acute conditions from developing and to manage the risk factors that lead to chronic disease, directly combating the drivers of accelerated aging.
+These features are designed to help you prevent acute conditions from developing and to manage the risk factors that lead to chronic disease, directly combating the drivers of accelerated ageing.

 The first step to managing a problem is to measure it.
 Many premier PMI policies now offer access to comprehensive health assessments that go far beyond a standard GP check-up.